Last Updated January 24, 2021

 Almost 70% of Americans don’t have a detailed household budget according to a Gallup study.
 However, there are so many reasons why you should make a budget if you want to improve your financial situation.
-In this article, I’ll give you 10 reasons why you should have a budget
+Find out 10 reasons why budgeting is so important.

 Having a budget will tell you if you’re living within your means.
-In the day and age of credit cards, it’s so hard to tell when you’re overspending.
+With credit cards, it’s so hard to tell when you’re overspending.
 Therefore, it’s so easy to get deeper and deeper into debt.
 However, a budget will help you stay out of debt because you’re aware of your spending.

 A budget will also help you get out of debt because you know how much you can spend every month—which usually leads to better choices.
 You may decide to cut back on your spending and free up more money.
 You can then put that extra money towards your debt.

-Use this FREE Debt Tracker to keep track of your debt repayment plan.
+Use this FREE Debt Payoff Tracker as a fun way to keep track of your debt repayment plan.

 A budget can help you save more money for your future in so many ways.
 First, you can save more money because people who have a budget tend to spend less.
 When you spend less, you can put extra money towards your savings or investment account every month.

 Second, having a spending plan will prevent you from ever having to dip into your savings account.
 This is because you will always plan for your expenses in advance.

 As you do this, you will start to see your savings grow and build wealth over time.

 One of the top reasons why budgeting is important is so you can be prepared for emergencies.
 There will ALWAYS be an emergency—that’s just life.
 You (or someone you love) may get sick, injured, or laid off.
 Or maybe your car dies, you need a new roof on your house, or you have to fix an appliance.